Truvia

-Truvia (also shown as truvía) is a brand of stevia-based sugar substitute developed jointly by The Coca-Cola Company and Cargill.
+Truvia (stylized truvía; pronounced /truˈviːə/ true-VEE-ə) is a brand of stevia-based sugar substitute developed jointly by The Coca-Cola Company and Cargill.
 It is distributed and marketed by Cargill as a tabletop sweetener as well as a food ingredient.
-Truvia is made of stevia leaf extract, erythritol, and natural flavors.
-Because it comes from the stevia plant, Cargill classifies Truvia as a natural sweetener in addition to being a non-nutritive sweetener, although Cargill has settled lawsuits alleging deceptive marketing of Truvia as "natural".
-Since its launch in 2008, Truvia natural sweetener has become the second best-selling sugar substitute in units in the U.S. behind Splenda, surpassing Equal and Sweet'n Low.
+Truvia is made of stevia leaf extract, erythritol, and natural flavors, depending on the type of product.
+Cargill classifies Truvia as a calorie-free sweetener.

+Cargill has settled lawsuits alleging deceptive marketing of Truvia as "natural".
+Since its launch in 2008, Truvia Sweetener has become the second best-selling sugar substitute in units in the U.S. behind Splenda, surpassing Equal and Sweet'n Low.
 Truvia competes with Stevia In The Raw, the #2 brand of stevia, owned by Cumberland Packaging who also makes Sweet 'n Low.

 Tabletop sweetener

 Truvia tabletop sweetener is marketed to consumers as a packet sweetener for food and beverages.
 This makes it a direct competitor to existing packet sweeteners Splenda (sucralose), Equal (aspartame), Sweet'n Low (saccharin), and table sugar.
 It is available in the United States in 40-ct, 80-ct, 140-ct, and 240-ct single-serve packages.
 It is also available in the U.S. in a 9.8 oz "spoonable" container that is the equivalent of an 80-ct box.
 One packet of Truvia natural sweetener provides the same sweetness as two teaspoons of sugar.
 Truvia also makes a 75% reduced calorie sugar blend with stevia sweetener in both Cane Sugar and Brown Sugar varieties.